EmilyKlein/KPFM2/Data_and_inputs/README.md

 ### Parameterization files
 **mlt_new, mst_new, nlt_new, nst_new**: The four main .txt input for the KPFM2 ecosystem model, one for each parameterization across krill movement (no movement, n, and full movement as passive drifters, m) and predator sensitivity to krill availability (hyperstable, s, and linear, l).

+The PDF "Description and layout of KPFM2 input files" provides a description of these files.

 ### Mapping files
 **ssmu.basic.coords, shoreline**: Input files for mapping output.